Bright traveling breathers in media with long-range, nonconvex dispersion: INTRODUCTION

-In the present study, we numerically investigate the existence of bright (elevation) traveling breathers to the Benjamin-Bona-Mahony (BBM) and conduit equations, both nonintegrable, non-evolutionary equations \cite{mikhailov_classification_2007}, by solving a space-time boundary value problem (BVP) in the co-moving reference frame where the envelope speed is zero.
-The boundary conditions are periodicity in time and localization in space to a periodic traveling wave background subject to a phase shift.
-Multiple one-dimensional families of traveling breather solutions are obtained by numerically continuing the BVP solutions from the weakly nonlinear Schr\"odinger bright soliton approximation with a given carrier wavenumber.
-The unit-mean carrier frequency, phase shift, and amplitude are implicitly determined by fixing the breather velocity, the carrier frequency in the co-moving frame, and the spatial domain size.
+In the present study, we numerically investigate the existence of bright (elevation) traveling breathers to the Benjamin-Bona-Mahony (BBM) and conduit equations, both nonintegrable, nonevolutionary equations \cite{mikhailov_classification_2007}, by solving a space-time boundary-value problem (BVP) in the comoving reference frame where the envelope speed is zero. {The boundary conditions are periodicity in time and space.} Multiple one-dimensional families of traveling breather solutions are obtained by numerically continuing the BVP solutions from the weakly nonlinear Schr\"odinger bright soliton approximation with a given carrier wave number and amplitude.
+The unit-mean carrier frequency, phase shift, and amplitude are implicitly determined by fixing the breather velocity, the carrier frequency in the comoving frame, and the spatial domain size.
 Solution branches are obtained by performing continuation in the traveling breather velocity, which is negative for all solution branches computed.

-Solutions along a given continuation branch are found to strongly depend upon the initial carrier wavenumber.
-When the wavenumber is sufficiently far from the inflection point of the linear dispersion relation, the carrier background amplitude grows with decreasing velocity while the traveling breather width narrows relative to the carrier wavelength.
-For initial carrier wavenumbers close to the inflection point, the traveling breather envelope width remains large relative to the carrier wavelength.
-The traveling breather solutions obtained here are found to be dynamically stable under long-time numerical evolution subject to small amplitude initial noise.
-Since nonlinear short-pulse optics \cite{costanzino2009solitary} and internal oceanic waves influenced by the earth's rotation \cite{helfrich2007decay,whitfield2015wave} exhibit similar nonconvex, rational dispersion, the traveling breathers obtained in our study may have implications for these and other applications.
+Solutions along a given continuation branch are found to strongly depend upon the initial carrier wave number.
+When the wave number is sufficiently far from the inflection point of the linear dispersion relation, the carrier background amplitude grows with decreasing velocity while the traveling breather width narrows relative to the carrier wavelength.
+For initial carrier wave numbers close to the inflection point, the traveling breather envelope width remains large relative to the carrier wavelength.
+The traveling breather solutions obtained here are found to be dynamically stable under long-time numerical evolution subject to small-amplitude initial noise. {Since nonlinear short-pulse optics \cite{costanzino2009solitary,leblond2013models} and internal oceanic waves influenced by the earth's rotation \cite{helfrich2007decay,whitfield2015wave} exhibit similar nonconvex rational dispersion, the traveling breathers obtained in our study may have implications for these and other applications.}

 We adapt the Newton-conjugate gradient (NCG) method \cite{yang2009newton,yang2015numerical} to compute traveling breather solutions.
 Our parametric continuation scheme is detailed in Sec.~\ref{c-continuation}.
 It is essential to seed the iterative continuation scheme with good initial guesses.
 We initialize the NCG iterations with weakly nonlinear NLS approximations described in Sec.~\ref{Computational-methodology}.